okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-bulk/main/index.md

 ## Create users

 Once you have created all the necessary Okta Groups, you can create Users including their Group Memberships.
-As mentioned earlier, we’re using [Create User without Credentials](/docs/reference/api/users/#create-user-without-credentials) to create our sample user.
+As mentioned earlier, we're using [Create User without Credentials](/docs/reference/api/users/#create-user-without-credentials) to create our sample user.
-In our sample, the user’s email address is our unique login and the Group IDs are from the List Groups request in the previous step.
+In our sample, the user's email address is our unique login and the Group IDs are from the List Groups request in the previous step.

 ### Request example with groups